WebFirstLanguage/PolyRider/.kilocode/rules/memory-bank/context.md

   - User management
 - **CLI Component**:
   - Implemented a cross-platform CLI tool called "logbie"
-  - Created build and clean commands
+  - Created build and clean commands with support for various options
   - Designed an extensible architecture for custom command creation
-  - Added comprehensive documentation for CLI usage
+  - Added comprehensive documentation for CLI usage in `Docs/cli-tool-guide.md`
   - Implemented robust error handling and cross-platform compatibility
   - Added support for both class-based and callback-based commands
+  - Created a help command with detailed usage information
 - **Code Quality Improvements**:
   - Integrated PHPStan for static analysis
   - Fixed type safety issues and improved code quality
   - Added configuration for consistent code style
   - Resolved issues with void return types, type safety, and redundant conditions
+  - Documented all fixes in `phpstan-fixes.md`
+- **Development Process**:
+  - Established a development diary in the `Dev_diary` directory to track changes
+  - Created a structured approach to documenting development decisions

 ## Next Steps